 The best ways to reduce the amount of iron in the blood is by reducing our intake of iron-rich foods such as red meat, avoiding using iron cookware and avoiding consuming vitamin C with foods that are rich in iron, as vitamin C increases iron absorption.
 Another surprising way to reduce iron intake is to donate blood regularly, as this gets rid of excess iron in the body.

-Despite iron being essential for our health, it is important we measure the levels of iron in our bodies to ensure we are not at risk of a deficiency or overload.
+As iron is essential for our health, it is important we measure the levels of iron in our bodies to ensure we are not at risk of a deficiency or overload.
 Medichecks' new Diet and Lifestyle Check Plus includes an iron status check as well as a number of other tests such as cortisol and magnesium to assess how our diet and lifestyle choices are affecting our health.
 A high level of ferritin and/or transferrin can be an indication of excess iron.
-This test is currently on offer at £69 and can be completed at home with our easy to use finger prick test kit.
+This test can be completed at home with our easy to use finger prick test kit.